 Drain any remaining water.

-Again, you’ll need 3 cups of water for every 1 cup of beans.
+For the slow cooker method, you’ll need 3 cups of water for every 1 cup of beans.

 Soaking doesn’t make much of a difference on time when using a slow cooker.
 See above under “Do I need to soak them?” for other reasons you may choose to do so.